The continuing need to restore human rights and the rule of law in the North Caucasus region

 13. The Assembly encourages the member States of the Council of

-Europe to impose strict personal sanctions including assets freezes
+Europe to impose strict personal sanctions, including asset freezes,

-on Ramzan Kadyrov and his entourage for their crimes in the Nord Caucasus
+on Ramzan Kadyrov and his entourage for their crimes in the North Caucasus

 region and war crimes committed during the war of aggression against